justinzetts/Online-Payment-Service/README.md

 | `transfer_status_id`   | Unique identifier of the transfer status  |
 | `transfer_status_desc` | String description of the transfer status |

-There are three statuses of transfers:
+There are three statuses of transfers (this table is largely unutilized in our application):

 | `transfer_status_id` | `transfer_status_desc` |Purpose                                                                                 |
 | -------------------- | -------------------- | ---------------------------------------------------------------------------------------  |